 British Model Flying Association

 The Club's training scheme is not the same as the BMFA scheme, therefore it allows you to fly unsupervised at our club only.
 To gain your A or B certificate, a separate test will need to be carried out by a BMFA examiner.
-Members can enquire for more information or wish to take a BMFA cert, can do so by posting on the forum or contact our two examiners direct, Jon Tappin or Steve Morris.
+Members can enquire for more information or wish to take a BMFA cert, can do so by posting on the forum or contact our two examiners direct, Jon Tappin, Steve Morris or Peter Willis.

 About Our Training Scheme